“Email marketing is dead.”

-Every business needs to keep its customers and sales prospects posted about its marketing offerings.
+You need to keep your customers and sales prospects posted about your marketing offerings.

 Marketing emails can include several things, including the launch of a new product, a limited-edition release, a special promotion, an upcoming event, or the option to pre-order a product.

 You don’t need to fill your marketing emails with salesy words for them to be effective.
-Instead, you only need to explain to your customers how your solutions will help solve their problems or make their life easier.
+You only need to explain to your customers how your solutions will help solve their problems or make their life easier.

 Here, the researcher generally presents the survey invitation email as a data collection procedure that seeks to gather both qualitative and quantitative data from the customers/users for improvements on the overall business and customer experience.